evkx/evkx.github.io/content/models/gmc/sierra_ev/sierra_ev_denali_edition_1/_index.md

 ## Exterior

+The GMC Sierra EV Denali Edition 1, with dimensions of 5920 mm in length, 2072 mm in width, and 2009 mm in height, stands out in the Full-size Pick-Up truck category, offering exceptional space, power, and capability.
 The GMC Sierra EV Denali Edition 1 is available in a total of 1 paint colors, including several striking metallic options.

 You can select from multiple wheel designs, all available in the same size, on the GMC Sierra EV Denali Edition 1, allowing you to personalize your vehicle to match your style and driving preferences.
 The available tire and wheel combinations include: